AI4Finance-Foundation/FinRL-Meta/README.md

 + To reduce the data pre-processing burden, so that quants can focus on developing and optimizing strategies.

 ## Design Principles
-+ Plug-and-Play (PnP): Modularity; Handle different markets (say T0 vs. T+1)
++ **Plug-and-Play (PnP)**: Modularity; Handle different markets (say T0 vs. T+1)
-+ Completeness and universal:
++ **Completeness and universal:**
   Multiple markets; Various data sources (APIs, Excel, etc); User-friendly variables.
-+ Avoid hard-coded parameters
-+ Layer structure and extensibility: Three layers including: data layer, environment layer, and agent layer.
++ **Layer structure and extensibility**: Three layers including: data layer, environment layer, and agent layer.
 Layers interact through end-to-end interfaces, achieving high extensibility.
-+ Closing the sim-real gap using the “training-testing-trading” pipeline: simulation for training and connecting real-time APIs for testing/trading.
++ Closing the sim-real gap using the **“training-testing-trading” pipeline**: simulation for training and connecting real-time APIs for testing/trading.
-+ Efficient data sampling: accelerate the data sampling process is the key to DRL training!
++ **Efficient data sampling**: accelerate the data sampling process is the key to DRL training!
 From the ElegantRL project. we know that multi-processing is powerful to reduce the training time (scheduling between CPU + GPU).
-+ Transparency: a virtual env that is invisible to the upper layer
++ **Transparency**: a virtual env that is invisible to the upper layer
-+ Flexibility and extensibility: Inheritance might be helpful here
++ **Flexibility and extensibility**: Inheritance might be helpful here

 ## Overview
 ![Overview image of FinRL-Meta](https://github.com/AI4Finance-Foundation/FinRL-Meta/blob/master/figs/neofinrl_overview.png)